Share with others! EyeMelanoma.org quickly gets you to the info & resources you need.

 • "Radiation Basics: 1) Radiation Retinopathy; 2) What Is Radiation and How Does It Work"

 • Dr. Tara McCannel discusses "Side Effects of Ocular Radiation Treatment," "What is Radiation Retinopathy?," "How Do You Treat Radiation Retinopathy?," "White Lights & Flashing After Ocular Melanoma Treatment," and "Living with Decreased Vision After Ocular Melanoma [Radiation] Treatment."
-There are a dozen additional episodes about radiation treatments and post-radiation issues at her Finding Your Way with Ocular Melanoma Podcast (15–35 minute episodes in 2024 and 2025).
+In addition to these episodes, there are more topics about radiation treatments and post-radiation issues at her Finding Your Way with Ocular Melanoma Podcast (10–30 minutes; episodes in 2024 and 2025).

 "All About Enucleation [Due to Ocular Melanoma]" (March 2024; 20 minutes) and "How to Stay Engaged with OM [Monitoring] After Enucleation" (Feb.
 2025; 10 minutes) (Dr. Tara McCannel, Finding Your Way with Ocular Melanoma Podcast episodes)